Sammy Going South: Premiere

+US Release

 When the film was released in the United States it was retitled A Boy Ten Feet Tall and was cut by 40 minutes so that it would fit on a double bill.
 Tristram Cary's score was also replaced by another score composed by Les Baxter.
 Regarding the American distributors changing the title of the film, Fergus McClelland claimed in a BBC Radio interview recorded in June 2010: "They were very worried that white Americans would think it was about a black boy called Sammy and wouldn't go to see the film."

 Reception

+Critical

 Released theatrically in the United States as the headliner of a double bill with Crack in the World, Sammy Going South was reviewed by Howard Thompson for The New York Times.
 He commented: "...
 "Boy" is above average, in detailing the 2,000-mile trek of a war orphan during the Suez crisis in 1956, from Port Said to Durban, South Africa.
 The picture aims to convey the emotional growth of the battered youngster, played by 10-year-old Fergus McClelland, in his encounters with toughening, adult relationships.
 Most fortunately indeed, at about midpoint, that wonderful old actor Edward G. Robinson saunters into view as a grizzled, warm-hearted diamond smuggler, and gives the picture its real substance."

+Awards

 Nominated for a BAFTA Film Award for best British cinematography in 1964, Sammy Going South was also entered into the 3rd Moscow International Film Festival.

+Box office

 The film was a box office disappointment.